matthewlong29/PareAndFlourish_Site/_posts/2017-02-13-stop-consuming-learn-by-doing.md

     <img src="/assets/images/posts/learn-by-doing/ash-norton.jpg" class="img-responsive" alt="Ash Norton">
   </div>
   <div class="col-sm-6">
-    We’ve teamed up with <a href="http://www.ashnorton.com" target="_blank">Ash Norton</a>, an Engineering Subject Matter Expert, to bring you a post about her experience with learning by doing.
+    We’ve teamed up with <a href="http://www.ashnorton.com">Ash Norton</a>, an Engineering Subject Matter Expert, to bring you a post about her experience with learning by doing.
   </div>
 </div>